Chart Color Schemes

 The level of residential development activity in Lakemba is very low in comparison to the average area assessed nationally by AreaSearch

-Lakemba averaged approximately 29 new dwelling approvals annually from FY-21 to FY-25, with a total of 146 homes approved during this period.
-In FY-26, up to the present time, 8 dwellings have been approved.
-The population has been declining in recent years, suggesting that the new supply has been meeting demand and providing good options for buyers.
+Lakemba averaged approximately 29 new dwelling approvals per year.
+Between FY-21 and FY-25146 homes were approved, with an additional 10 approved so far in FY-26.
+The population has been declining recently, suggesting that the new supply has likely met demand, providing good options for buyers.

-The average expected construction cost value of new homes is $242,000, which is below regional levels, indicating more affordable housing choices for buyers.
-This financial year, $13.4 million worth of commercial development approvals have been recorded, suggesting balanced commercial development activity in the area.
+The average construction value of these dwellings is $242,000, which is below regional levels, indicating more affordable housing choices.
+In FY-26, $13.4 million in commercial development approvals have been recorded, suggesting balanced commercial development activity.
 Compared to Greater Sydney, Lakemba shows approximately 59% of the construction activity per person.
-Nationally, it places among the 11th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+Nationally, it ranks among the 11th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing homes.

-This activity is also below average nationally, reflecting the area's maturity and possible planning constraints.
-Recent construction comprises 75.0% detached houses and 25.0% townhouses or apartments, maintaining Lakemba's traditional suburban character with a focus on family homes that appeal to those seeking space.
-Notably, developers are constructing more detached housing than the existing pattern implies (26.0% at Census), reflecting persistent strong demand for family homes despite densification trends.
+This activity is also below average nationally, reflecting the area's maturity and suggesting possible planning constraints.
+Recent construction comprises 75.0% detached houses and 25.0% townhouses or apartments, maintaining Lakemba's traditional suburban character with a focus on family homes appealing to those seeking space.
+Notably, developers are constructing more detached housing than the existing pattern implies (26.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
 With around 1353 people per dwelling approval, Lakemba reflects a highly mature market.
-Looking ahead, projections suggest that Lakemba is expected to grow by 2,325 residents through to 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.
+According to the latest AreaSearch quarterly estimate, Lakemba is expected to grow by 1,999 residents through to 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development